zcourts/javascript-MultiValue/README.md

 About
 =====
- An implementation of a HashSet which supports multiple values per key, sorting and iteration over elements without knowing any of the keys!
+ An implementation of a Set which supports multiple values per key, sorting and iteration over elements without knowing any of the keys!
- (Not technically a "hashed" set just yet...
+ (Not technically a "hashed" set just yet, but possibly in the near future)...

 Features
 --------